Raising awareness of the ecology and fragility of the SAC and the wider National Landscape (video)

 The evidence shows that any development which would increase the human population, tourism or visitor use within 15km of the Cannock Chase SAC may have a significant impact on the site.
 The Council is part of a SAC Partnership, which works together to prevent damage to the SAC.
 The SAC Partnership's Memorandum of Understanding (pdf 1.8mb).
-Other members of the Partnership include Natural England, Staffordshire County Council, Cannock Chase District Council, Lichfield District Council, East Staffordshire Borough Council, South Staffordshire District Council, Wolverhampton City Council, Walsall Borough Council, Forestry Commission, and the Area of Outstanding Natural Beauty (AONB) Partnership.
+Other members of the Partnership include Natural England, Staffordshire County Council, Cannock Chase District Council, Lichfield District Council, East Staffordshire Borough Council, South Staffordshire District Council, Wolverhampton City Council, Walsall Borough Council, Forestry Commission, and the National Landscape (NL) Partnership.

 The Council must ensure that decisions made on planning applications will not have a negative impact on Cannock Chase SAC, in line with Policy N6 of the Plan for Stafford Borough.
 If there are any potential negative impacts, the Council must either refuse development, or ensure there are appropriate mitigation measures in place.

 The Council has produced SBC and Cannock Chase SAC Planning Guidance and further information for developers, providing advice on a number of Frequently Asked Questions.
 For additional advice on issues not covered within the FAQ document please contact the Strategic Planning and Placemaking Team using the details above.